-Even wonder if healthy brownies were possible?
+Ever wonder if healthy brownies were possible?
 They are!
 Here’s how.

 HOW TO MAKE HEALTHY BROWNIES

-These aren’t something to eat for breakfast every morning.
-But I’ll take honey over the white, processed junk any day!
+These aren’t something to eat for breakfast every morning, but I’ll take these over the processed, sugar-filled brownies at the store, any day!
 Your choice of chocolate chips will be important here.
 I use Lily’s chocolate chips because they are stevia sweetened so it cuts down on the sugar.
 But if sugar isn’t your concern here, then the Enjoy Life brand is a great option, and is allergy friendly too.

-MORE HEALTHY BROWNIE RECIPES:
+MORE HEALTHY BROWNIES:

 HEALTHY BROWNIES RECIPE:

 A delicious, no-grain, homemade brownie everyone will love!

-- 1 cup honey
+- 1 cup Sucanat (or coconut sugar)

 - 1/2 cup unsweetened cocoa powder